 Craig's last show was December 19, 2014, so as of now, the only place you can watch TLLS is on the you tubes.
-(Oops, I mean, on the CBS website, for however long they keep it there.)
+Totally legally, of course.

 For historical purposes, The Late Late Show with Craig Ferguson aired on CBS weeknights at 12:37am Eastern/Pacific, 11:37pm Central, immediately following Letterman.